Mary Ann McAuliffe

 Married: Flourence McAuliffe

 At this stage, the ancestry and origins of Mary Ann Flanagan, have not been clearly identified.
-What is certain, is that in 1860 Mary Ann married young Irishman, Flourence McAuliffe, with whom she was to have eleven children.
-By 1870, the McAuliffes owned three small blocks around the blacksmith’s shop.
+Her death certificate indicates she was born in Marulan NSW, about 1841, the daughter of Michael Flanagan, labourer, and Mary née Brennan.
+In 1860 Mary Ann married young Irishman, Flourence McAuliffe, with whom she was to have eleven children.
+By 1870, the McAuliffes owned three small blocks around the Ginninderra blacksmith’s shop.

 In 1867, fire destroyed their residence and most of their possessions.
 Fortunately, the blacksmith’s shop was saved and Flourence was able to keep working.
 The Ginninderra community also rallied around them and donated goods and helped them rebuild.